We are promoting kidney health awareness for World Kidney Day.

 Maintain healthy blood pressure

 High blood pressure can cause damage to your kidneys.
 By maintaining a diet low in salt and saturated fats you can help to protect yourself.

 If you have a family history of kidney disease or have high blood pressure or diabetes it may be a good idea to have your kidney function tested regularly.
 This is also prudent if you are of South Asian or African-Caribbean ethnic background.
 If any of these apply, talk to your GP about kidney function tests.

-Download our infographic to view all these steps to improve your kidney health here.
+Download our infographic to view the steps to improve your kidney health.